Skip to main content Link Search Menu Expand Document (external link)

 unzip <source.zip> -d <destination_directory>

 It is recommended that you download this to an external drive, and then unzip and store the unzipped .utm file to your computer.
-This process will take about 30-50 minutes because the size of the image is huge (approx 124 GB).
-You might want to move it out of your Downloads folder and put it somewhere more logical.
+This process will take about 30-50 minutes because the size of the image is huge (approx 130 GB).
+You might want to move it out of your Downloads folder and put it somewhere more practical.
 This image will contain all your virtual machine’s data.

 Start the VM